 The program lays down overlapping circles of a given size on a map of the town.
 It then counts the number of occurrences of a certain type of crime within each circle.
 The center point of the circle containing the most crimes is the hottest circle for that type of crime.
 A hot spot is then defined by drawing a standard deviational ellipse around the incidents that are in the hottest circle, or in an overlapping cluster of hot circles.
 Because the circles overlap, the hot spots reflect how the crimes are actually clustering, without interference from any artificial boundaries, such as ward or beat borders.

 Exhibit 4-1 shows an example from the Space Program for motor vehicle thefts.
-The program identified the hot spot shown in the western end of the town.
+Several hot spots are identified in the northeast portion of the area.